-Chaudhuri et. al. present a methodology for static analysis of Android applications to help identify privacy violations in Android with SCanDroid[10].
+Chaudhuri et al. present a methodology for static analysis of Android applications to help identify privacy violations in Android with SScanDroid [10].
 They used WALA to analyze the source code of applications, rather than Java byte code as we do.
 While their paper described mechanisms to handle Android specific control flow paths such as Intents which our work does not yet handle, their analysis was not tested on real Android applications.

-Egele et. al. also perform similar analyses with their tool PiOS[13], a static analysis tool for detecting privacy leaks in iOS applications.
-They ran into a similar inter-procedural problems, where methods were being routed through a dynamic dispatch function in the Objective-C runtime and they had to develop a method to statically follow private data as it propagated through different components of an application.
+Egele et al. perform similar analyses with their tool PiOS [13], a static analysis tool for detecting privacy leaks in iOS applications.
+AndroidLeaks and PiOS both found privacy leaks related to device ID, location and phone number.
+PiOS additionally considered the address book, browser history and photos while we consider several other types of phone data, WiFi data and audio recorded with the microphone.
 PiOS ignored leaks in ad libraries, claiming that they always leak, while one of the focuses of our work is giving developers insights into the behavior of ad libraries.
-To our knowledge, PiOS presented the largest public analysis of smartphone applications before this paper, analyzing 1,400 PiOS applications whereas we analyzed over 18,000.
+To our knowledge, PiOS presented the largest public static analysis of smartphone applications before this paper, analyzing 1,400 iOS applications whereas we analyzed over 24000.

 In comparison to AndroidLeaks's static analysis approach, TaintDroid [7] detects privacy leaks using dynamic taint tracking.
-Enck et. al. built a modified Android operating system to add taint tracking information to data from privacy-sensitive sources.
+Enck et al. built a modified Android operating system to add taint tracking information to data from privacy-sensitive sources.
 They track private data as it propagates through applications during execution.
 If private data is leaked from the phone, the taint tracker records the event in a log which can be audited by the user.
 Many of the differences between AndroidLeaks and TaintDroid are fundamental differences between static and dynamic analysis.
 Static analysis has better code coverage and is faster at the cost of have a higher false positive rate.
 One benefit of AndroidLeaks over the implementation of TaintDroid is that AndroidLeaks is entirely automated, while TaintDroid requires manual user interaction to trigger data leaks.
-We believe that AndroidLeaks and TaintDroid are in fact complementary approaches, AndroidLeaks can be used to quickly eliminate applications for dynamic testing while flagging areas to test on applications that are not eliminated.
+We believe that AndroidLeaks and TaintDroid are in fact complementary approaches, AndroidLeaks can be used to quickly eliminate applications from consideration for dynamic testing while flagging areas to test on applications that are not eliminated.

-Zho et. al. presented a patch to the Android operating system that would allow users to selectively grant permissions to applications [19].
+Zho et al. presented a patch to the Android operating system that would allow users to selectively grant permissions to applications [19].
 Their patch gives users the ability to revoke access to, falsify, or anonymize private data.
-While an interesting approach, it is unlikely that this patch will be incorporated into stock Android because it may damage Android's economic model.
-Most free applications are supported by advertising which are driven by user analytics.
-Therefore, any scheme that disrupts user analytics or advertising will negatively impact developers who monetize their applications through advertising.
-However, for users capable of flashing their own ROMs, this is potentially a robust way to limit applications.
+While this is an effective way to limit permissions granted to applications, it requires flashing the phone's ROM, which voids most phone warranties and is too technical for many users.

-Enck et. al. in a yet unpublished work, studied 1,100 free Android applications using a commercial tool for static analysis [8].
-Because they used a commercial tool but never described its analysis algorithms, it's impossible to compare the merit of analyses directly.
+Enck et al. [8] created ded, a tool that decompiles DEX to Java source code.
+They used ded to convert 1,100 free Android applications to Java source code that they then analyzed with a commercial static analysis tool.
+Because they used a commercial tool but never described its analysis algorithms, it's difficult to compare the merit of our analyses directly.
 From their preliminary results, we can note that Androidleaks is faster and therefore can run on a much larger scale.
-While just their decompilation took approximately 20 days on 1,100 applications, our conversion and analysis time for 18,000 applications was under 26 hours.
+While just ded's decompilation took approximately 20 days on 1,100 applications, our conversion and analysis time for 24000 applications was approximately 30 hours.
+Their analysis time was not specified.